Midsumma Pride March Participation

 It's really important (read, compulsory) that a member of your group attends the Pride March Briefing.

-The 2025 Pride March Participant Briefing will be held at 6:30pm in late January at the St Kilda Town Hall, 99A Carlisle St, St Kilda.
+The 2025 Pride March Participant Briefing was held from 6-7pm on Tuesday 28 January at the St Kilda Town Hall, 99A Carlisle St, St Kilda.
+You could also attend this briefing online - you can view the recording of the briefing (and associated slides) here.

 Also, as a matter of safety, each vehicle driver MUST attend this meeting (online or in person).

-Please see the Accessibility section in the Midsumma Pride March event page to read about accessibility.
+Please see the Accessibility section in the Midsumma Pride March event page to read about accessibility at Midsumma Pride March.

 If you're planning on driving a vehicle (whether it is a motorbike, fire-engine or car) as part of a registered marching contingent, there are a few things you need to know: